elicia4/terminal-snake-game/README.md

 # win-console-snake-game

-A snake game played in windows console
+A snake game played in Windows Terminal